apache/flink/docs/ops/state_backends.md

 ## Configuring a State Backend

 State backends can be configured per job.
 In addition, you can define a default state backend to be used when the job does not explicitly define a state backend.
+Besides, state backend configured per-job will overwrite the default state backend configured in `flink-conf.yaml`

 ### Setting the Per-job State Backend